 In the context of the housing crisis, the role of bottom-up initiatives can have a crucial role to react to the dysfunctionalities of both the housing market, and the public sector.
 There are many examples from the world of housing cooperative movements providing affordable and good quality housing through non-profit, membership-based, democratic institutions, in partnership with various private and public actors.
 In recent years, Periféria Center has been facilitating a similar movement in Hungary and in the broader context of Eastern Europe.
+Currently, our efforts are directed towards the running of two concrete subprojects the details of which are described below.

 RENTAL HOUSING COOPERATIVES